eclipxe13/generic-collections/README.md

 I had also take a deep search on [Packagist][] but couldn't find a library that ensure type checking.

+## Compatibility

+This class will be compatible according to [PHP Supported versions](http://php.net/supported-versions.php), Security Support.
+This means that it will offer compatibility with PHP 5.6+ until 2018-12-31.

+The support for cersion 5.5+ is not included since this PHP version will end 2016-06-10 and that is lower than the release of first version of this library.

 ## Documentation

 WIP.
 Be patient please.